pjlantz/Hale/README.md

 Add decorator for the register function (in this case module_setup) which will be called with the current configuration as argument and the config hash made of the unique keys.
 This function can be named anything.
 Pass along the configurations to the module object, the configHandler catches KeyErrors so if wrong configurations are sent to this function configHandler will notify you about it.

-Also follow the naming convention nameModule.py and @moduleManager.register("name") and import the moduleManager, if not the moduleManager will notify you about any errors.
+Also follow the naming convention **`nameModule.py`** and **`@moduleManager.register("name")`** and import the **`moduleManager`**, if not the moduleManager will notify you about any errors.

 The rest of the module code is omitted but should create a twisted factory object and start this with the reactor in the run method, see the existing modules for an example.
-For tutorials on programming with Twisted, please see http://twistedmatrix.com/trac/wiki/Documentation.
+For tutorials on programming with Twisted, please see [here](http://twistedmatrix.com/trac/wiki/Documentation).
 There are also some utils to make use of when developing modules, this is done as following:

 	# import all utils
 	from utils import *